 We also do not accept bugs in versions of Opera that are no longer supported.

-All our Android applications are listed on (GPSRP).
-They are eligible for bounty by Google.
-As such, submissions related to one or more of our Android applications may meet GPSRP criteria.
+Our Android applications are listed in the (GPSRP), and are eligible for bounty by Google.
+As such, submissions related to one or more of our Android applications may also meet GPSRP criteria.

-If you think your vulnerability is eligible for Google’s own reward program, you can submit the report to Google once the vulnerability has been confirmed and fixed.
+If you think the vulnerability is eligible for Google’s reward program, you can submit a report to Google once the vulnerability has been confirmed and fixed.
 Please see the rules listed on the GPSRP website for more information about Google’s reward program.

-Please note that all bounties from the GPSRP are at Google’s discretion, and will not be handled by us.
+Please note that bounties from the GPSRP are at Google’s discretion, and are not handled by us.

-If you have any questions about our Bug Bounty program, submitting Out-of-Scope issues to us or some other security related inquiry, please contact us through our designated inquiry portal.
+If you have any questions about our Bug Bounty program, submitting Out-of-Scope issues or any other security related inquiry, please contact us through our designated inquiry portal.
 We look forward to hearing from you!